hdShang/arxiv-daily/docs/cs-RO/2025-10-22/papers/251019974v1-push-anything-single-and-multi-object-pushing-from-first-sight-with-.md

 ---
 layout: default
-title: Push Anything: Single- and Multi-Object Pushing From First Sight with Contact-Implicit MPC
+title: "Push Anything: Single- and Multi-Object Pushing From First Sight with Contact-Implicit MPC"
 ---

 # Push Anything: Single- and Multi-Object Pushing From First Sight with Contact-Implicit MPC